markmoxon/revs-source-code-bbc-micro/4-reference-binaries/README.md

 * [superior](superior) contains the binaries from the 1986 Superior Software release

-* [revsplus](revsplus) contains the binaries from a new release of Revs Plus that includes the Nürburgring track, backported from the Commodore 64 version
+* [revsplus](revsplus) contains the binaries from a new release of Revs+ that includes the Nürburgring track, backported from the Commodore 64 version

 ---